zackarno/ssd_aok/README.md

 to fully understand this functionality the user will have to use this code in the R-Script.

-For the sake of showing how to produce the new itemset for the odk tool and producing the new master settlement list I will create the action column in R and name it appropriately
+For the sake of showing how to produce the new itemset for the ODK tool and producing the new master settlement list I will create the action column in R and name it appropriately